hallard/RPI-Lora-Gateway/README.md

 I'm working on two libraries port and Single Channel Gateway to work on Raspberry PI, links are here

-- [LIMC][20] to be LoraWan compliant
+- [LMIC][15] to be LoraWan compliant.
+This LMIC is working with this shield, see [readme][18] of repo.
-- Excellent [RadioHead][22] library for RFM69, RFM9x modules (and lot of others)
+- Excellent [RadioHead][16] twekaed library for RFM69, RFM9x modules (and lot of others).
+This version is working with this shield, see [readme][17] of library.
 - The Things Network [Single Channel Gateway packet forwarder][24]

 I forked all repos to tweak them, but since I'm not sure original authors would like to merge my changes just use my forks.
-For now it's just in coding state, please be patient, code will be better in some days.

 For reference, original libraries and code are [Arduino-LIMC][21], [RadioHead-LIMC][23], [Single Channel Gateway packet forwarder][25]